vfarcic/devops24/manuscript/04-helm.md

   install: true
 ```

 As you can see, the variables in that file follow the same format as those we output through the `helm inspect values` command.
-The only difference is in values, and the fact that `helm/jenkins-values.yml` only contains those that we are hoping to change.
+The only difference is in values, and the fact that `helm/jenkins-values.yml` contains only those that we are planning to change.

 We defined that the `ImageTag` should be fixed to `2.116-alpine`.

 We specified that our Jenkins master will need half a CPU and 500 MB RAM.
 The default values of 0.2 CPU and 256 MB RAM are probably not enough.
-Even what we set is low but since we're not going to run any serious load (at least not yet), what we set should be enough.
+What we set is also low, but since we're not going to run any serious load (at least not yet), what we re-defined should be enough.

-The service was changed to `ClusterIP` to better acomodate the Ingress we're defining further down.
+The service was changed to `ClusterIP` to better accomodate Ingress resource we're defining further down.

 If you are not using AWS, you can ignore `ServiceAnnotations`.
 They're telling ELB to use HTTP protocol.

 Further down, we are defining the plugins we'll use throughout the book.
 Their usefulness will become evident in the next chapters.

-`Ingress` set of values are defining the annotations that tell Ingress not to redirect HTTP requests to HTTPS (we don't have SSL certificates), as well as a few other less important options.
+The values in the `Ingress` section are defining the annotations that tell Ingress not to redirect HTTP requests to HTTPS (we don't have SSL certificates), as well as a few other less important options.
 We set both the old style (`ingress.kubernetes.io`) and the new style (`nginx.ingress.kubernetes.io`) of defining NGINX Ingress.
-That way, it'll work no matter which version you're using.
+That way it'll work no matter which Ingress version you're using.
 The `HostName` is set to a value that obviously does not exist.
 I could not know in advance what will be your hostname, so we'll overwrite it later on.

 Finally, we set `rbac.install` to `true` so that the Chart knows that it should set the proper permissions.

 Having all those variables defined at once might be a bit overwhelming.
 You might want to go through the [Jenkins Chart documentation](https://hub.kubeapps.com/charts/stable/jenkins) for more info.
-In some cases that is not enough and I often end up going through the files that form the chart.
-You'll get a grip on it with time.
+In some cases documentation alone is not enough and I often end up going through the files that form the chart.
+You'll get a grip on them with time.
 For now, the important thing to observe is that we can re-define any number of variables through a YAML file.

 Let's install the Chart with those variables.